carlfranklin/MsalAuthInMaui/README.md

 ## Introduction

+> Watch the How-To video at https://thedotnetshow.com Look for episode 24.

 In this episode, we are going to build a secure `ASP.NET Core Web API` application, and deploy it to `Azure`.
 Then, we are going to build a `.NET Multi-platform App UI (.NET MAUI)` application, and I am going to show you how you can leverage the`Microsoft Authentication Library (MSAL)` for `.NET` to get an access token, which we are going to use to call the Web API application.

 The `Microsoft Authentication Library (MSAL)` allows you to acquire tokens from the `Microsoft identity platform`, authenticate users, and call secure web APIs not only from .NET, but from multiple platforms such as JavaScript, Java, Python, Android, and iOS.